Treatment for fibromyalgia

 Herbs for fibromyalgia – an effective home-based natural treatment for fibromyalgia

-Herbs for fibromyalgia are natural remedies for fibromyalgia that can relieve and even eliminate the symptoms.
+Herbs for fibromyalgia are natural remedies that relieve and even eliminate the symptoms.
 Here are some examples of the most commonly used herbs for fibromyalgia:

 - John’sWort – sleep aid, raises serotonin levels, can ease depression, can help reduce pain, muscle relaxer

-- Kava – This herb for fibromyalgia help with sleep disturbances, insomnia
+- Kava – This herb for fibromyalgia helps with sleep disturbances, insomnia

 - Cat’s Claw – general symptom improvement with continued use, lessening of pain response over time